 Sharad joined Watsi on June 17th, 2015.
 Six years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sharad's most recent donation supported Amani, a baby boy from Tanzania, to fund hydrocephalus surgery.
+Sharad's most recent donation supported Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Sharad has funded healthcare for 83 patients in 12 countries.